 Black violins can usually be expected to have a bold shape as can red, green, orange or blue violins.

-White violins may be more traditional or classy, but these types can also have outrageous looks as well.
+White violins may be more traditional or classy, but these types can have outrageous looks as well.

 Violins are made in many sizes to accommodate violin players of different sizes and ages.
 Choosing the right violin size involves extending your arm and measuring the length from your neck to the center of your palm.